The Essential Guide to Building a Brand Identity That Feels Like You

 4. Create a Strategic Visual Identity

-Visual identity should come after clarity and strategy, never before.
-This ensures your brand looks meaningful, not trend-driven.
+Visual identity should come after clarity and strategy - never before.
+This ensures your brand doesn't just look good, but looks and feels aligned with everything it stands for.

-Your colours, typography, logo, imagery and visual language should all express the same emotional and strategic narrative of what your brand identity is.
+Your colours, typography, logo, imagery, and visual language should all express the same emotional and strategic narrative.
+They aren't individual design choices - they work together as one cohesive system, each one reinforcing the same story.

 Recommended read: Visual Identity Explained: What It Is, Why It Matters, and How to Get It Right